© david jerrard 2019

 Alternatively we will run an RYA Yachtmaster Ocean course in one week over six consecutive days for a school, club or organisation for 6 or more candidates; this is ideal for those who need the course completion certificate to comply with the RYA and MCA requirements.

-We run our Day Skipper and Coastal Skipper/Yachtmaster Offshore courses in the Royal St. George Yacht Club, in Dun Laoghaire and in Howth Yacht Club in Howth on one night a week during the winter months starting in October and finishing around the end of February or beginning of March.
+We usually run our Day Skipper and Coastal Skipper/Yachtmaster Offshore courses in the Royal St. George Yacht Club, in Dun Laoghaire or in Howth Yacht Club on one night a week during the winter months starting in October and finishing around the end of February or beginning of March.

 You do not have to be a club member in either club - all are welcome